 My goal is to provide quality CIP blocks to the independent publisher at a reasonable price while maintaining a high level of service and quality.
-In the years I’ve been in business I’ve created almost two thousand CIP blocks, working with almost as many publishers or authors.
+In the years I’ve been in business I’ve created over two thousand CIP blocks, working with almost as many publishers or authors.
 I pride myself at keeping my cataloging standards high, educating my customers about the whats and whys of CIP data, as well as a willingness to revise and compromise.
 After all, no one knows a book better than its author (or publisher!)

 And finally, my other hats.
 I am the owner of an independent publishing company, DRT Press, specializing in books for families.
 I do a lot of other things, too, largely around parents and children impacted by neurobehavioral special needs.
 In 2013 I co-founded a non-profit that educates parents and professionals about fetal alcohol spectrum disorders: fafasd.org.
 I also have a small farm and create floral designs for weddings and other events.